FelixAburto/Implementing-a-SIEM-In-Azure-and-Mapping-Live-Cyber-Attacks/README.md

 <br />

-### Setting up Microsfot Sentinal:
+### Setting up Microsoft Sentinel:

-Next we are going to set up Microsoft Sentinal and connect the Log Aggregation Workspace.
-To do this we go to Microsoft Sentinal in Azure and click on "Create Microsoft Sentinel".
+Next, we are going to set up Microsoft Sentinel and connect the Log Aggregation Workspace.
+To do this we go to Microsoft Sentinel in Azure and click on "Create Microsoft Sentinel".
 Next we will just select your LAW that you created and it will start the process of connecting them to each other:

 <br />